Cellular-automaton decoders for topological quantum memories: Results

-There are innumerable conceivable rules for anyon update, but we found the following simple rule functioned well: find the adjacent cell with (unique) largest field value, then move there with probability $1/2$.
-Physically, an anyon hopping from $\vec{x}$ to $\vec{y}$ is implemented by a Pauli $X$ applied to the qubit on the lattice edge separating cells $\vec{x}$ and $\vec{y}$.
-All anyon hops occur in parallel resulting in partial correction of the error string $E$, to a new string $E'$ and the anyon distribution similarly updates to $q_{E'}$.
-This process only removes anyons, with two anyons on the same site canceling, eventually removing all anyons and so completing a whole error correction cycle.
-The ratio between the number of $\phi$ updates per anyon update is labeled $c$, and can be understood as the speed of propagation of the field.
-We will call $c$ the \textit{field velocity}.
-A pseudo code of our algorithm is provided in the Methods section.

 \textbf{Numerical results.} We numerically benchmarked our decoders using uncorrelated $X$ and $Z$ flip noise with error probability $p$.
 We say that a decoder is \emph{asymptotically-working} if it exhibits an error correction threshold $p_\text{th}$.
-That is to say, if $p<p_\text{th}$ then increasing the lattice size linearly, exponentially suppresses the probability of the decoder creating a logical error by mismatching anyons (see Methods).
+That is to say, if $p<p_\text{th}$ then increasing the lattice size linearly exponentially suppresses the probability of the decoder creating a logical error by mismatching anyons.
 Numerically, the threshold appears as a crossing for various lattice sizes, such as in Fig.~\ref{Fig_Main_Results}a,b.
+Further numerical results showing details of error suppression are provided in the supplementary material.